voschezang/coding-handbook/quotes.md

 The following is applicable in a [complex domain](https://en.wikipedia.org/wiki/Cynefin_framework) (e.g. a highly dynamic market).

-* DevOps is *just* [vertical integration](https://en.wikipedia.org/wiki/Vertical_integration).
-You build it, you run it.
+* You build it, you run it.
-  * In order to do this successfully in a complex environment, you need to move fast and incorporate feedback.
+* DevOps is *just* [vertical integration](https://en.wikipedia.org/wiki/Vertical_integration) with a focus on flow, CI/CD and learning.
   * Specialization can be achieved by scoping down the product (e.g. into a microservice), and outsourcing (e.g using SaaS products).
-  * This requires a fast and automated build-test-deployment process.
-Be able to deploy 100 times per day.
 * Maximize productivity by minimizing lead time per task/item.
   * Strive for a stable one-by-one production flow (small batches).
     * This is more *agile* than increasing parallelization and batch sizes.